mfclarke/mfclarke.github.io/_posts/2015-08-23-nsdictionary-vs-dictionary.md

 }
 ```

-And also way faster than the equivalent with a pure strongly typed, nested Swift Dictionaries.
+And also way faster than the equivalent with a pure strongly typed, nested Swift Dictionary.

 ```swift
 if let movies = swDict["Movies"],